alaxandir/Pokemon-Alexandrite/README.md

 Pokémon Alexandrite
-Beta 5.1.6 (8Jun2021)
-Thank you for downloading!

 Over 600 hours of work is in this project please take the time to give me your feedback or bug reports!

 Pokemon Alexandrite Discord: https://discord.gg/vCnM3Nj

-WHAT'S NEW THIS VERSION: 5.1.6 CHANGELOG
 INSTALLATION
 Extract the .ZIP archive.
 Take off headphones and turn down system volume